jecampagne/galaxy-gen-model-compagnon/README.md

 ![images samples](./fig-model_sample_images.png)

-Concerning the galaxy image datasets and trained models and generated samples, as their sized are too large for this GitHub repository, they are available on a publicly accessible CNRS Cloud, and one can ask to the author to get the link.
+Concerning the galaxy image datasets and trained models and generated samples, as their sized are too large for this GitHub repository, they are available on a publicly accessible CNRS Cloud, and one can ask me to get the link.

 #  Three generative models
 One can use the following models: